Poliomyelitis: "84% of our municipalities register between high and very high risk for the reintroduction of the disease", alert epidemiologist - Revista Crescer

 The risk of reintroduction of the disease is assessed considering surveillance, immunization and sociodemographic indicators.
 According to data from the Datasus platform, in 2021, polio vaccine coverage was 69.98% and in 2022, we are still at 49.44% — far from the 95% target.

 In your presentation at the table Brazil, a high risk country for polio, the epidemiologist highlighted the consequences of the disease, which mainly affects children under 5 years of age.
-“One in 200 infections leads to irreversible paralysis, and 5% to 10% of those infected die from paralysis of the respiratory muscles,” said the researcher.
+“One in every 200 infections leads to irreversible paralysis and 5% to 10% of those infected die from paralysis of the respiratory muscles”, highlighted the researcher.

 The vaccine was a great ally to eradicate the disease in several parts of the world.
 In 1988, around 350,000 cases were recorded around the planet.
 This year, until August 30, 24 cases were confirmed worldwide.
 In 1994, Brazil received the certification of elimination of poliomyelitis, however, the low vaccination coverage has been worrying health professionals.